 How Many Ultrasounds to Expect During Your Pregnancy

 Although the number of ultrasounds varies for each woman based on her health and pregnancy, you can usually expect three or more.
 Here are some that you may be able to expect.

 The Early Pregnancy Ultrasound: Weeks 6-12

-Your early pregnancy ultrasound would most likely be between weeks 6 and 12.
+Your early pregnancy ultrasound will most likely be between weeks 6 and 12.
 This ultrasound can be considered a bit intrusive as it’s different from a normal ultrasound.
 In this case, the doctor may need to conduct a transvaginal ultrasound, which means they will place a thin wand-like transducer probe into your vagina that transmits high-frequency sound waves through your uterus.
-The reason this is done is because your pregnancy is so small, it may not be visible on an abdominal ultrasound.
+The reason this is done is because your baby is so small, it may not be visible on an abdominal ultrasound.